mauroao/keyboard-layout/README.md

 <center>
   <img src="img/diagram.drawio.svg" />
 </center>

+## What is this used for?

-A configuration guide setup to my keyboard shortcuts on MAC and Windows.
+This is a configuration guide to setup my keyboard shortcuts on MAC and Windows.
+I am using 60% keyboards without QMK firmware.

 ## Windows setup